 End of session evaluation

-The Level Achievement Examination and the Institutional TOEFL are given to students at the end of each session, offering an individual assessment of progress.
+The IEP Final Exam and the Institutional TOEFL are given to students at the end of each session, offering an individual assessment of progress.
 Student achievement in course work and on tests is recorded on this official evaluation form.
-This form, which documents all session results and teacher assessments, and is sent to students and their sponsors.
+This form documents all session results and teacher assessments and is sent to students and their sponsors.

 Certificate